 Regular regattas are held around the south east with crews of mixed, women’s and men’s teams competing in Junior, Premier and Masters categories.

 Races are held over distances ranging from 200m to 2000m with four to eight boats in each race.
 The end of each season culminates at the Queensland State Titles where clubs from around Queensland compete.
 Clubs can also choose to compete at the Australian National Titles held annually in a different state each year.

 Corporate events are also held giving small and large organisations the chance to bond and work as a team while experiencing all the spectacle and colour of a dragon boat regatta.

 Dragon boating around the world is in many racing formats and there are a wide range of dragon boats.
 Boats range from small boats just holding 5 to 10 people to dragon boats that seat more than 100 people in the boat.

 Believe it or not, 100 seater plus Dragon boat races commonly called ‘Snake’ racing is a traditional popular annual event in India.

 Dragon boat racing in Asia is packaged up with a lot of festivity and excitement.

 A Dragon boat is a long paddling boat approximately 12 metres long.
 Each dragon boat holds twenty paddlers seated in pairs, one drummer at the front who keeps time and one sweep at the back who keeps the boat on course.

-We train in Brisbane and on the Gold Coast in a standards (20 seat) or a 10s (10 seat) dragon boat.
-Racing is conducted in a standard or 10s dragon boat.
+We train in Brisbane and occasionally on the Gold Coast (if numbers permit) in a standard (20 seater) dragon boat and/or outrigger canoe, for cross training purposes.
+Racing is conducted in a standard (20s) or small (10s) dragon boat.